 - The reason this works is that we are more likely to buy a product if we feel like we are getting a good deal.

 - H. Stance 2:

 - I believe that businesses and marketers should be more transparent about their use of sales and discounts.

 - A. Topic sentence 1:

 - The use of psychological techniques by businesses and marketers affects our buying decisions a lot.

 DOs of Synthesizing

-Knowing the DOs of synthesizing will help you deal with your synthesis faster and more effectively.
+Knowing the DOs of a synthesis essay will help you deal with your task faster and more effectively.
 Here are some quick tips to speed up your synthesis writing and increase your essay’s quality: